 Most jurisdictions consider computer programs to be the subject of copyright protection.
 However, some jurisdictions also recognize software patents in specific cases.
 Patent and copyright in the same piece of software are therefore not necessarily mutually exclusive.

-In countries that allow both forms of protection, Max might consider the level of protection that each offer in determining
+In countries that allow both forms of protection, Max might consider the level of protection that each offers in determining

 |Copyright only protects against the reproduction of all or a substantial part of Max’s computer code.

-Similarly, even if the competitor refers to Max’s code in developing her own, if she does not substantially reproduce Max’s code then Max will have trouble enforcing his copyright.
+Similarly, even if the competitor refers to Max’s code in developing their own, if they do not substantially reproduce Max’s code, then Max will have trouble enforcing his copyright.

 Assuming that Max is able to secure patent protection, then his patent will provide a much more robust form of legal protection.

-Even though it lasts for a shorter duration than copyright, the protection is more all-encompassing in that it prevents anyone from producing Max’s invention regardless of whether the underlying computer code was also reproduced.
+Even though it lasts for a shorter duration than copyright, the protection is more all-encompassing in that it prevents someone from producing Max’s invention, regardless of whether the underlying computer code was also reproduced.

 Patent rights would protect Max against someone independently arriving at the same invention, whereas copyright would not.